 Every year, World Mental Health Day is celebrated on October 10 to raise awareness about mental health and to galvanize efforts to support those experiencing mental health issues.
 This year’s theme, 'Make mental health for all a global priority”, is especially significant as it echoes my heartfelt belief that we have a duty to serve ALL of our children, and if any portion of that population is suffering, it is imperative that we seek solutions and act quickly.

-So, what can YOU do to make the mental health of intersectional Youth of Color a priority?
+So, what can YOU do to make the mental health of intersectional Youth and Young Adults of Color a priority?
 There are a few things:

 - We can pay attention: We want to remain aware that these issues negatively impact ALL youth.